Localization and flexibilization in symplectic geometry: Liouville geometry background

 Put another way, we abusively use compactly supported to mean ``interior and compactly supported.'' \end{remark}

-\begin{remark} There are variations on the above themes when $Y$ is Weinstein.
-For example, one may demand that $\lambda_t$ is \textit{Weinstein} homotopy: each $\lambda_t$ is Weinstein, or Weinstein with the exception of Morse-Bott or standard birth-death singularities. \end{remark}
+\begin{remark}(On Weinstein homotopies) For clarity, we say that a \emph{Weinstein homotopy} is a family $\lambda_t$ of Liouville forms admitting generalized Morse-Bott-with-corners Lyapunov functions.
+More generally, the reader can consider a class of Liouville structures with Lyapunov functions whose singularities are invariant under products with other sectors, {ie }if $(X, \lambda_t)$ is a Weinstein homotopy and $Z$ is a Weinstein sector, then $(X, \lambda_t) \times Z$ is also a Weinstein homotopy.
+For any such choice, all of our results, {eg }Proposition \ref{prop: Weinstein_Movie_construction} and Theorem \ref{thm: comparison}, involve only Weinstein homotopies (assuming the regular Lagrangians $L \subset T^*D^n$ which are the input for Theorem \ref{thm: comparison} are defined using the same class of generalized Weinstein structures). \end{remark}

 We have already seen that we can move between sectors and stopped domains (Constructions~\ref{construction. sector to stopped domains} and~\ref{construction. stopped domains to sectors}).
-The following proposition makes precise the idea that these operations are invertible; it further shows that these operations respect families of Liouville deformations/homotopies.
-This was proven in a form in \cite{ganatra_generation}.

-\begin{proposition} If $X$ is a Liouville/Weinstein sector, then it is interior Liouville/Weinstein homotopic to a Liouville/Weinstein sector $X'$ of the form $\overline{(X_0, F)}$ for a stopped domain $(X_0, F)$, and this interior homotopy can be chosen to be supported in a standard neighborhood of $\partial X$.
-Similarly, any bordered Weinstein homotopy $X_t$ \emph{between} Weinstein sectors associated to stopped domains is homotopic through interior homotopies to a homotopy \emph{through} Weinstein sectors associated to stopped domains. \end{proposition}
+The following proposition makes precise the idea that these operations are invertible up to a natural notion of equivalence; it further shows that these operations respect families of Liouville deformations/homotopies. \begin{proposition} Let $X$ be a Liouville/Weinstein sector, and $(X_0, F)$ its associated stopped domain (Construction~\ref{construction. sector to stopped domains}).
+Then $X$ is interior Liouville/Weinstein homotopic to $X' := \overline{(X_0,F)}$ (Construction~\ref{construction. stopped domains to sectors}), and this interior homotopy can be chosen to be supported in a standard neighborhood of $\partial X$.
+Similarly, any bordered Weinstein homotopy $X_t$ \emph{between} Weinstein sectors associated to stopped domains is homotopic through interior homotopies to a homotopy \emph{through} Weinstein sectors associated to stopped domains. \end{proposition} \begin{remark} See Lemma 2.32 and the discussion in Section 2.8 of \cite{ganatra_covariantly_functorial} for a similar statement, which involves the more general notion of Liouville deformation applied to the more general notion of unstraightened Liouville sectors; our result involves interior homotopies applied to straigthened Liouville sectors. \end{remark}